MyoHub/myoconverter/docs/source/step2.rst

 .. default-role:: math
 .. include:: <isonum.txt>

-This step is to refine muscle paths, so that the muscle lengths are similar in both OpenSim and MuJoCo models when they are at the same joint postures.
+This step is to refine muscle paths, so that the muscle lengths are similar in both OpenSim and MuJoCo models when they are at the same body (joint) postures.

 A critical variable affecting muscle lengths is the movement arm.
-Moment arm reflects how muscle wraps over the joint of interest.
-It can be repsent by `equation <https://asmedigitalcollection.asme.org/IDETC-CIE/proceedings-abstract/IDETC-CIE2013/55973/256002>`_ of: :math:`r{\theta } = dL/d{\theta }`
+Moment arm reflects how muscle wraps over the joint of interest `[Michael A. Sherman] <https://asmedigitalcollection.asme.org/IDETC-CIE/proceedings-abstract/IDETC-CIE2013/55973/256002>`_.
+It can be repsent by equation: :math:`r{\theta } = dL/d{\theta }`

-where ``L`` represent the muscle length; ``\\theta`` is the joint angle; ``r{\theta}`` is the moment arm at joint angle ``\theta``.
+where :math:`L` represent the muscle length; :math:`\theta` is the joint angle; :math:`r{\theta}` is the moment arm at joint angle :math:`\theta`.

 In the first conversion step, the muscle attaching points of converted MuJoCo models (either fixed or moving) are very well represented.

 However, the *wrapping objects* and the corresponding *site side* in converted MuJoCo models may not very well matched with the referencing OpenSim models, due to the fact that MuJoCo support less wrapping object shapes and has a different way of defining how muscle wraps over the wrapping objects.